Fermat-ORG/fermat-framework/README.md

 Currently wallet providers can barely identify the different segments of the potential user population and they target almost exclusively the tech-savvy segment even if in their minds they are delivering a user friendly product to everyday people too.

-The problem to be solved is how we can save everybody a few years and instead of evolving from where we are now to that future without replicating the same universal technology again and again for every single segmented wallet.
+The problem to be solved is how we can save everybody a few years and evolve from where we are now to that future without having to replicate the same universal technology again and again for every single segmented wallet.

 #### Solution: